wegoerling/pat/README.md

 ### Integration Testing

 Run the program with sample YAML files.
-The following samples may be run from within the spacewalk directory
+The following samples may be run from within the xOPS directory
 - Sample using local files
 `node index.js --input samples/sta-134-eva/main.yml --output sta-134-aqua.html’
 - Sample with CSS on command line